Essential guide to business telephone and mobile numbers UK

 You will need to pay the difference

-Service rate numbers0843 and 0844The caller pays their set local charge (up to around 7p per min) no matter where they are based
+Service rate numbers0843 and 0844The caller pays their set local charge (up to around 7p per min), in addition to an access charge, no matter where they are based

 You receive a share of the customer call charge (around 1p to 4p per minute)